 Illegal aliens will no longer get a free pass into our country by lodging meritless claims in seeking asylumDonald Trump

-The President and his administration have been arguing that this policy is a good idea to keep the country safe.
+The Trump administration have argued that the remain in mexico policy is a good idea to keep the country safe.
 They claim that our borders are being controlled because of this policy.
 They have argued that the immigration ban will stop crime and terrorism in the country.

-The Trump administration had announced the immigration ban in late January.
+The Trump administration had announced the remain in mexico policy in late January.
 The said policy was not something that came out of nowhere.
 Rather, it was a part of his campaign promises even before he became president.
-He also promised to make “extreme vetting” effective, as US Homeland Security Secretary John Kelly pointed out recently after visiting British Home Secretary Amber Rudd.

 The Trump administration may have thought that they had issued an executive action that would keep Americans safe.